ShuHuei/ORA_finalproject/README.md

 <br />

 From the analysis above we can easily see that the value iteration method helps determine which state is better according to the reward function.
-And we can conclude the action we can decide in each state in the folloing table.
+And we can conclude the action we decide in each state in the folloing table.
 <br>

 <img src="https://github.com/ShuHuei/ORA_finalproject/blob/main/group2%20result.PNG" width=90% height=90% align="center"/>

-The conclusion in Group2 are
+The conclusions in Group2 are
 + When we discuss the # of confirmed and # of arrivals, we only find that if the # of confirmed is between Q25 and Q50,we will suggest that the strategy is MA(Mask and airport control).
 + And other interesting things.
 The first thing is highlight in green triangle.
 When the # of confirmed is high(the first location of the state is 2 or 3), then the suggest action may be MAV(Mask, airport control and vaccination).
 The second one is that if the # of confirmed is high and the # of arrivals starts decrease, then the suggest action may be the most serious one MAVV, which means we should let the vaccination rate achieve 20% as soon as possible.